Chiesto/chris-solo-project/README.md

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)

-- Don't Fork or Clone.
-Instead, click the `Use this Template` button, and make a copy to your personal account.
-Make the project `PUBLIC`!

 ## Prerequisites